-Sign-up bonus: Receive 80,000 bonus points for cash, travel, or gift card redemption when you spend $5,000 in the first three months.
+Sign-up bonus: Receive a generous amount of bonus points for cash, travel, or gift card redemption when you spend enough in the first three months to unlock it.

 Rewards: Earn 3x the points for travel, hotels, shipping purchases, internet, and expenses from advertising on social media sites and search engines on up to $150,000 in spending annually.
 Earn 1x points for all other purchases with no limit.

 Pros: Travel points are worth 25% more.
 That sign-up bonus?
 It’s worth $1,000 toward travel when you opt for this over cash back.
 If your company advertises frequently, you’ll appreciate the opportunity to receive earnings for your expenses spent on advertising.
 Don’t overlook the fact that this card has no foreign transaction fees, either.

 Cons: Some might feel like the annual fee is a drawback to this business credit card.
 Also, depending on how much traveling and advertising you do, the $150,000 annual spending limit for 3x points could cut back on some potential rewards.

 2. Best for 0% Intro APR: American Express Blue Business Plus

 Great For: Making purchases with a 0% intro APR periodRead Full Review